cha-kos/typecodechallenge/README.md

 # Type/Code Development Exercise

-I solved this assessment using a Rails Backend, PostgreSQL database, and React.js frontend.
+I solved this assessment using a Rails Backend(JSON API), PostgreSQL database, and React.js frontend.

 To run the application locally, please follow the steps below.

 ### Installations

-To run this installation you need to following tools installed on your computer.
+In order to run this application locally, you need to following tools installed on your computer.

 #### Ruby On Rails
  [Installation Instructions](http://railsapps.github.io/installrubyonrails-mac.html)